MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/tweet/python.md

 description: Using Python and the Tweepy package to post a tweet
 ---

-Here we setup a short Python script which can be run locally or using GH Actions to post a tweet to your Twitter account.
+Here we set up a short Python script which can be run locally or using GH Actions to post a tweet to your Twitter account.

 ## Example